varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 %% For small token budgets, $B_{\text{critical}}$ will be low, so it is possible the power-law scaling $\eta \propto B^p$ is accurate.
 At a larger scale, however, $\eta_{\text{saturated}}$ decreases (Fig1) and $B_{\text{critical}}$ increases (Fig3), so you should expect that the optimal learning rate for $B_{\text{critical}}$ is approximately $\eta_{\text{saturated}}$.  %%

-Since the critical batch size increases as the total token budget increases, it is safe to increase the batch size throughout the course of training.
-Batch size literature that has focused on Muon has discovered it's critical batch size is significantly higher than Adam's, which may allow for higher batch sizes [^essentialai].
-Both Kimi K2 and GLM 4.5's recipes for training with Muon involve some level of batch size increase through training[^kimi]  [^glm].
+Empirically, it has been discovered batch size can be safely increased throughout the duration of training [^ai2].
+In particular, there seems to be a reason that a fixed batch size becomes relatively more token-efficient throughout the duration of training.
+I believe this is because early training involves learning common patterns, so even small batches provide strong gradient signals.
+Later training involves learning from rarer patterns.
+These sparse signals remain noisy even at high batches, so larger batches help without saturating the gradient.

+Two strong models trained with Muon, Kimi K2 and GLM 4.5, increased batch size in the middle of training training [^kimi] [^glm].

 To accurately determine the critical batch size, we need to determine what the optimal learning rates are at each batch size.
 Larger batches average over more samples, which reduces gradient variance.
 For SGD, we can directly model the relationship between the optimal learning rate $\eta$ and batch size $B$ [^Mccandlish]: